 A hero.
 Has a problem.
 Their story is about the change that fixes the problem.

-Of course, to make your story more attention grabbing, more interesting and create more engagement, you need to refine and polish those raw materials.
+Of course, to make your story more attention grabbing, interesting and engaging, you have to refine and polish those raw materials.
 Here’s some ways you can do that.

 1. Grab attention right away

 We’re all exposed to huge amounts of marketing activities every day.
 Most of it we ignore.
-To stand out and have customers listen to our story, we need to grab their attention right away.
+To stand out and have customers listen to our story, we need to grab their attention.

 Advertising guru David Ogilvy wrote that 5 times more people read the headline than the body copy in his book Ogilvy on Advertising.